Tiruchengode

-Tiruchengode is a city and selection grade municipality located in southern Indian state of Tamil Nadu.
-It is famous for the ancient hilltop temple of Umaiorubagan (Arthanāreeshwara), dedicated to the unique combined male-female form of Lord Shiva and Goddess Parvathi (see Ardhanarishwara).
+Tiruchengode is a special grade municipality town located in western part of southern Indian state of Tamil Nadu.
+It is famous for the ancient hilltop Ardhanareeswarar Temple, dedicated to the unique combined male-female form of Lord Shiva and Goddess Parvathi.
 This important place of pilgrimage is mentioned in the Tamil work Silapathikaram as 'Nedulkundru' and is celebrated in the hymns of Saivite saints.
 The equally famous Chenkottu Velavar Temple, dedicated to Lord Murugan, is situated on the same hill.
 As of 2011, the town had a population of 95,335.
 As per 2011 population, Tiruchengode is the largest city in Namakkal district.
 It is also famous for rig business.

 History

-This Tiruchengode was separated from Salem district several years before.

-In ancient days, Tiruchengode was known as Thirukodimaadachenkundrur – one of the historic places in Tamil Nadu.
+In ancient days, Tiruchengode was known as Thirukodimaadachenkundrur – one of the historic places in Tamil Nadu.l.